reflectivity/reflectivity.github.io/workshops/workshop_2024/index.md

 ## Outline of planned agenda

-We have suggested 6 discussion sessions that will be run in parallel during the morning and afternoon.
-We would also like to invite the community to raise any issues that they would like to discuss, and have reserved slots for extra parallel sessions as required.
-If you would like to propose a discussion session please submit an abstract [here](https://indico.esss.lu.se/event/3461) or discuss with on of the chairs.
+### 08:50-09:00 Opening Plenary

+The meeting will start at 08:50 with a short plenary in the ESRF Auditorium to explain how the parallel sessions will work.

 ## Morning Parallel Breakout Sessions